mgonto/restangular/README.md

 ### Properties
 Restangular comes with defaults for all of it's properties but you can configure them. **So, if you don't need to configure something, there's no need to add the configuration.**
-All of this properties **can be configured in either `RestangularProvider` in the app config or in `Restangular` service.**
-All of this properties have setters so that you can change them.
+You can set all this configurations in **`RestangularProvider` to change the global configuration** or you can **use the withConfig method in Restangular service to create a new Restangular service with some scoped configuration**.
+Check the section on this later.

 #### baseUrl
 The base URL for all calls to your API.
 For example if your URL for fetching accounts is http://example.com/api/v1/accounts, then your baseUrl is `/api/v1`.
 The default baseUrl is an empty string which resolves to the same url that AngularJS is running, so you can also set an absolute url like `http://api.example.com/api/v1` if you need do set another domain.